 National Symposium requirements for the oral and poster presentation are specified by the JSHS national organization.
 If you are selected to present at the National competition, you must attend all activities on all days of the National symposium.
 If you have conflict(s) that would prevent you from attending all sessions on all days, you cannot be a regional representative to nationals.
 No exceptions.
-For other restrictions and guidelines for National competition, please refer to the National guidelines as provided by the JSHS Core Rules of Competition.
+For other restrictions and guidelines for National competition, please refer to the National guidelines in the national core rules of competition.